 The change of season brings a new variety of activities, sights, smells, and flavors.
 Starbucks brings back their Pumpkin Spice Latte, apple cider appears in grocery stores, hay bales and pumpkins decorate front porches, and roasting s’mores over a bonfire becomes the activity of choice.

 As we age, one of the most important things we can do for our health is to remain active.
-The changing season brings plenty of opportunities to try new things.
-Here is a list of fall-centered senior activities that will help you take full advantage of the beautiful changing season:
+Perhaps now more than ever, it is important to remain active.
+For months, the world, and seniors, in particular, have been encouraged to socially distance themselves.
+But, remaining active is vitally important for our older adults.
+The changing season brings plenty of opportunities to try new things even in this new COVID-19 reality there are ways to stay active and enjoy the season.
+Here is a list of fall-centered senior activities that will help you take full advantage of the beautiful changing season.

 - Go for a drive: One of my favorite ways to enjoy the fall color change is to simply drive around and look.
 Driving allows you to cover more ground and really enjoy the color.
 It may not be physical activity, but it still requires you to leave home.
 Bring a companion to drive the car so you can really take in the scenery.

-- Go apple picking: If apple picking is too strenuous an activity, bring a friend, child, or grandchild with you.
+- Go apple picking: Many orchards are taking reservations to limit the number of people at the farm, check their website for more information.
+If apple picking is too strenuous an activity, bring a friend, child, or grandchild with you.
 Apple picking is a great way to enjoy the outdoors, exercise, and food.
 Call ahead to see if the apple orchard is handicap accessible.
 Many farms provide a variety of activities that people of all ages can participate in.
 Don’t forget to get an apple cider donut, that is always my favorite part of visiting an apple orchard.

 - Decorate your front door: Get festive and buy or make a wreath, set up a scarecrow, carve a pumpkin.
 You can be as creative as you want.